Peter-Kocsis/LanguageGroundedSemseg/README.md

-## Language-Grounded Indoor 3D Semantic Segmentation in the Wild
+## Language-Grounded Indoor 3D Semantic Segmentation in the Wil
 ### Implementation for our ECCV 2022 paper

 <div align="center">